 A big part of helping to reduce relapse is to remain in a treatment program long enough for the brain to have time to reset itself and for new healthier habits to become more fixed.
 NIDA recommends spending at least 90 days in a treatment program for addiction.

 Therapy and counseling sessions during addiction treatment teach healthy coping mechanisms for potential stressors that can be used long into recovery to reduce relapse.
 Support groups, such as 12-Step programs like Alcoholics Anonymous (AA), can help to minimize relapse as well.
 AA is a peer-support program that provides fellowship and a safe environment for individuals who wish to achieve and sustain abstinence from alcohol.
 The Journal of Addictive Disorders publishes that people who actively participate in AA are twice as likely to remain abstinent over those who don't.
-Making healthy peer connections while avoiding people, places, and things that might be triggers for relapse is highly beneficial during recovery.

 Family therapy can help ensure that all members of the household are on the same page and understand how to reduce possible stressors and communicate better.
 Peer and family support can go a long way in minimizing relapse and fostering ongoing recovery.